pandalearnstocode/Notes/SSD - Overview.md

 There is no need to explain the importance of an statistical software at the present.
 Be it a package/library in any language or be it product in a organization every thing falls under statistical product if the core of the product is driven by the statistical solution of the software.

-The key different between a product and a library is the product comes with many other complex things like UI, Backend and DevOps, Database where as a package or a library is mostly in
+The key different between a product and a library is the product comes with many other complex things like UI, Backend and DevOps, Database where as a package or a library is mostly independet of these sort of things.
+Here I will try to explain the analytical engine side of things which mainly does the computation part of this problem which is somewhat similar for a product or a library.

 ## What is analytical engine:

+Ana

 ## What is REST?